telerik/ajax-docs/controls/socialshare/configuring-buttons/standard.md

 ## Google Plus One Button

+>warning Google Plus social network has been officially shutdown by Google.
+More information on this topic is available at [FAQ about the Google Plus shutdown](https://support.google.com/plus/answer/9217723#whatshappening).
+The RadGoogleButton does not render and is not functional anymore.

 To add this button you need the **`<telerik:RadGoogleButton /`>** in the **MainButtons collection**.This allows you to add the following options to the button:

 * **ButtonSize** - The [button size](https://developers.google.com/+/plugins/+1button/#button-sizes) to render.
 This also controls the way annotations (counters) are displayed (i.e., the AnnotationType property is set to Bubble).The default value is Standard: